lawrencedarcy/polling-app/README.md

 # POLLDAY

-Pollday allows users to create their own public and private polls and as well as voting on other users' polls.
+Pollday allows users to create their own public and private polls (to send to others) and as well as voting on other users' polls.

 It is currently created using create-react-app and node express, usual protocols apply to get it running.